thea-fladby/thea-fladby/README.md

 ### Hi there ✨

-- 🎓 I’m currently studying informatics at NTNU Trondheim
+- 🎓 I have a masters degree in informatics from NTNU Trondheim
 - 👀 I’m interested in web development, interaction design and green code
 - 📫 Message me on [LinkedIn](https://www.linkedin.com/in/theakarinfladby/)
 - 🕹️ Also, check out [this game](https://theafladby.itch.io/hvor-er-fu) me and a few others made!